 SMEs who use e-commerce anticipate significantly faster revenue and jobs growth next year.
 Compared to SMEs that don’t use e-commerce, those who do are expecting more than triple the revenue growth (+1.9 per cent compared to +0.6 per cent) and double the jobs growth (+0.8 per cent compared to +0.4 per cent).

-Throughout 2017, we have seen the benefits of digital realised for tens of thousands of UK businesses who boosted their revenue, productivity and exports through Amazon Marketplace, AWS and other digital services.
+Throughout 2017, we have seen the benefits of digital realised for tens of thousands of UK businesses who boosted their revenue, productivity and exports through selling on Amazon, AWS and other digital services.
 Next year we plan to run more Amazon Academies so more small businesses can benefit from the digital economy.

 Learn more about the latest Q4 SME Growth Tracker results here.